Fuinn/mos-docs/_sources/about.rst.txt

 Tomás and James were inspired to build MOS after the friction they experienced in deploying optimization solutions to real world problems.

-Tomás and James earned their PhDs from Stanford University, each developing tractable formulations for optimization problems of societal importance.
+Tomás and James earned their PhDs from Stanford University, developing tractable formulations of important optimization problems.

-`Say hello! <mailto:hello@fuinn.ie>`_
+`Say hello! <mailto:mos@fuinn.ie>`_